amhakene/hi_everyone/README.md

 # hi_everyone
-My first repository on GitHub
+This is my first repository on GitHub.
+I'm having fun learning about data science, across disciplines.